Calum Shepherd speaking consultancy posts

 Focus on tribes.
 Focus on communities that already exist’s Brian Doll from @github - Calum Shepherd (@calumshepherd) - August 24, 2013

-If you would like to find out more, check out the Turing Festival website.
+If you’d like to learn more about the event, check out the official Turing Festival website.